WeirauchLab/COSMO/README.md

     if test -d .git; then
-        git submodule init && git submodule update make moods
+        git submodule init && git submodule update make deps
     else
         echo "Oops, this isn't a Git repository." >&2 fi

-If your Python is in a virtual environment, **make sure it is activated**, otherwise the `make moods` step will not do the right thing.
+If your Python is in a virtual environment, **make sure it is activated**, otherwise the `make deps` step will not do the right thing.

 At this point, you should be able to run `./cosmo.py` and get a usage message (with no Python tracebacks).
 Skip to "[Running on example